tariqajyusuf/fidesdocs/pages/regulations/cpra/risk_cpra.md

         <tr>
             <td>**Location**</td>
             <td>Where is the data traveling to?</td>
             <td>Due to different policies internationally, data flow between various geographies creates risk for your users.
-For example, data traveling between Europe and US is only permitted under specific contractual conditions and so data residency or location is vital to understand.</td>
+For example, data traveling between Europe and US is only permitted under specific contractual conditions, so data residency or location is vital to understand.</td>
         </tr>
         <tr>
             <td>**Data Processing Agreement**</td>
             <td>Are our vendors policies and agreements up to date?</td>
-            <td>You are responsible for evaluating that your vendors are complying with your security and privacy practices to ensure the safety or your users.</td>
+            <td>You are responsible for ensuring that your vendors are complying with your security and privacy practices for the safety or your users.</td>
         </tr>
         <tr>
             <td>**Security Controls**</td>
             <td>Is our users data secure?</td>
-            <td>As part of your review a broad review of security controls to ensure that your business is adequately protected is key.</td>
+            <td>A broad review of security controls to ensure that your business is adequately protected is key.</td>
         </tr>
     </tbody>
 </table>

-Unlike Europe's GDPR, there is no single standard form for risk evaluations today, however answering the above questions for your business regularly and recording this evaluation as part of an audit trail will set you up for success as a basic process for evaluating privacy risks.
+Unlike Europe's GDPR, there is no single standard form for risk evaluations today.
+However answering the above questions for your business regularly and recording this evaluation as part of an audit trail will set you up for success as a basic process for evaluating privacy risks.

     <Callout emoji="ⓘ">
     If you're unsure how to configure your website, app or footer for CPRA's data sales and sharing regulations, ask a question on the [Fides Slack Community](https://fid.es/join-slack), or get [Privacy Engineering Intelligence from Ethyca](https://ethyca.com/book-demo) now.